“TO EAT IS A NECESSITY, TO EAT INTELLIGENTLY IS AN ART” Francois de La Rochefoucat

 Welcome to the Pantry Rat.
 My name is Nanette – well, it’s actually short for Marie Antoinette – but I don’t cavalierly say “Let them eat cake”!

-I’m a globetrotter, manager to very large estates, personal assistant, chef by default and modern day female Indiana Jones.
+I’m a globetrotter and trail-blazer, manager to very large estates, personal assistant, chef by default and modern day female Indiana Jones.

 A motto I live by is “pleasure in the job, puts perfection in the work“, because no task is ever too big or too small if it’s done with passion, dedication and enthusiasm.